 Ideal Agent Persona

-Capabilities Granted for building-mcp-server-on-cloudflare MCP Server
+Capabilities Granted for building-mcp-server-on-cloudflare

-Deploying production-ready MCP servers on Cloudflare Workers
+Deploying MCP servers on Cloudflare for scalable and secure applications

 !
 Prerequisites & Limits